 Are you always looking for the best restaurants to feature on your Instagram?
 In a city as large and diverse as Toronto, it can be hard to stay on top of the restaurant scene that’s constantly evolving.
-It feels like everyday somewhere new is opening their doors, and it can be difficult to know which restaurants are worth checking out and which are duds.
+It feels like every day somewhere new is opening its doors, and it can be difficult to know which restaurants are worth checking out and which are duds.

 The light and tropical design of Chubby’s automatically transports you to an island mindset, something that’s always appreciated (especially in the winter months).
 Serving up some of the city’s best Jamaican food, if you love yourself some spice, this is the place to go!

 The newly opened Maison Selby at Bloor and Sherbourne is an Instagrammer’s dream – from the front bar area and each dining area, to the secret speakeasy downstairs, no detail is left unattended.
 Stop by for brunch if you want to get some of that great morning light, or come by to enjoy the bar scene with some friends (and try to snag a seat at the speakeasy downstairs, ask your bartender about it).

 Walk into Myth, and you’re going to feel like you’re on a beautiful Greek island.
 Check out the innovative drinks, mouth-watering food, and perfectly placed decor.
 You definitely won’t be disappointed spending your evening here.

 If you haven’t made your way over to Sofia Yorkville yet, you totally have to.
 The restaurant offers a wonderfully fresh perspective and refined approach to Italian cuisine.
 Not only is the food absolutely delicious, but the atmosphere is also very chic with its curated ever-evolving internationally acclaimed art collection.
 Grab your phone and snap some buzz-worthy pics!